EU innovation policy

 Northern Sweden is one of Europe's most innovative regions and has had great success in the competition for research and development funds from the EU, and as a large influence in the development of the region.

 Within mining, minerals and natural resources, for example, they contribute to the transition towards sustainable mining and competitive production.
 In the field of information and communication technology, the health service help to deliver services to rural areas and energy-efficient data centers provide Europe with IT-infrastructure.
-The universities Umeå University and Luleå University of Technology are strong actors in competing for the funds, but also the Smaller companies have proven strong in the competition for the funds that are utilized and create great value for the whole of Europe.
-In total, the regional actors has received 84 million Euros from Horizon 2020 since the start of the program in 2014.
+The universities Mid Sweden University, Umeå University and Luleå University of Technology are strong research actors and compete for the funds, but also the smaller companies have proven strong in the competition for the funds that are utilized and create great value for the whole of Europe.
+In total, the regional actors has received 104 million euros from the framework program since the start of the program period in 2014.